-However, there's nothing really that complicated about offset mortgages.
+Whilst they might seem like more trouble than they're worth, there's nothing really that complicated about offset mortgage.

 Depending on what the interest rates are doing it could save you a few hundred every year and thousands over the lifetime of the mortgage.

 With an offset mortgage, your mortgage and savings account are combined into one single account.
 This means that the money you have in your savings account can be counted as a temporary overpayment towards your mortgage.

 However, unlike overpayments, with an offset mortgage your savings are still accessible and you can get at them if you need to.
 As with a standard mortgage, you can get discounted, fixed and tracker rate offset mortgages.